10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 Lisa Sunbury

-The Bottom Line: Don’t set a date that your child must be potty trained by.
+The Bottom Line: Don’t set an end date for potty training.

 Mistake #8: Being Pushy About Potty Training

 Once all of the transitions had calmed down, I decided there was no excuse anymore.
 It was time for my son to be potty trained.
-He knew how to do it.
-He just didn’t want to.
-So I pushed.
+He knew how to do it, but he just didn’t want to, so I pushed.

 Not only were there more accidents, but he started holding his poop until he had a pull-up on at naptime.
 He would then remove his pull-up.
 Who wants to wear a pull-up with poop in it?
 And get poop all over his room while he changed his pants and tried to figure out what to do with the dirty pull-up.
-I’d come into poop all over the floor, his toys, and in various other places that poop should never be.
+I’d walk into a room with poop all over the floor, his toys, and in various other places that poop should never be.

 The Bottom Line: Don’t push the issue.
 If you get resistance, back off and wait until your child is ready to try again.